THREE EMINENT MEN

 Even Kalidas, Tagore and Nirala

-Ghalib and Vidyapati and all the rest
+Ghalib and Vidyapati and all the

 Of the finest in literature